boldflight/BibleConverter/test_EPUB/output/1kings.md

 [9] His servant Zimri, a commander of half of his chariot force, conspired against him.
 While Elah was in Tirzah drinking heavily at the house of Arza, who supervised the palace in Tirzah, [10] Zimri came in and struck him dead.
 (This happened in the twenty-seventh year of Asa’s reign over Judah.)
 Zimri replaced Elah as king.
 [11] When he became king and occupied the throne, he killed Baasha’s entire family.
 He did not spare any male belonging to him; he killed his relatives and his friends.
-[12] Zimri destroyed Baasha’s entire family, in keeping with the **Lord’**s message which he had spoken against Baasha through Jehu the prophet.
+[12] Zimri destroyed Baasha’s entire family, in keeping with the **Lord**'s message which he had spoken against Baasha through Jehu the prophet.
 [13] This happened because of all the sins which Baasha and his son Elah committed and which they made Israel commit.
 They angered the **Lord** God of Israel with their worthless idols.

 [14] The rest of the events of Elah’s reign, including all his accomplishments, are recorded in the scroll called the Annals of the Kings of Israel.